yangacer/psort/README.markdown

 1. Multiple Keys and Compare Methods
 ====
-	-k field_name compare_method [-k ...]
+	-k field_name field_type compare_method [-k ...]

-	e.g. ./psort -k '@U:' 'STR' -k '@s:' 'UNIT'
+	e.g. ./psort -k '@U:' 'STR' '>' -k '@s:' 'UNIT' '<'

-This configuration will let psort compare records with "@U:" field in __lexicographical__ order, so call string comparison.
+This configuration will let psort compare records' "@U:" fields by string comparison in decending order.
-If this field of two records are equal, then psort will compare "@s:" fields numerically. __Notice__ the order of -k options is the preference of keys.
+If the field of two records are equal, then psort will compare "@s:" fields by numerical comparison in accending order.
+__Notice__ the order of -k options is the preference of keys.

-See section - Supported Type - for more information about compare methods.
+See section - Supported Type - for more information about field type.

 2. Memory Limitation and Reservation
 ====